-Home BlogDitch Food Rules A ‘Super’ Diet with Everyday Food Heroes
+Home BlogDitch Food Rules The Truth About Superfoods: Everyday Heroes on Your Plate

 by Tansy Boggon

 It’s an alluring idea that leads to contradictory messages in the media.
 One news item announces that coffee is good for cognitive function and dementia prevention, and then we’re told it’s bad for our heart.
-That square of chocolate contains antioxidants to protect our heart, and yet at the same time, the saturated fat clogs our arteries.
-It is confusing enough with everyday foods, without adding to the nutritional equation whether we should eat goji berries or not, take shots of wheatgrass, or switch rice with quinoa.
+That square of chocolate contains antioxidants to protect our hearts, and yet, at the same time, the saturated fat clogs our arteries.
+It is confusing enough with everyday foods without adding to the nutritional equation whether we should eat goji berries or not, take shots of wheatgrass, or switch rice with quinoa.

 The thing is, the term superfood has no legitimacy in science.